Klasmart-Engineering/iam-auth-frontend/readme.md

 There are the following dependencies:
 - git submodule pointing at `src/pages/account/kidsloop-pass-frontend` (remotes/origin/kidsloop/master)

-- npm package dependency on package json on "kidsloop-px": "bitbucket:calmisland/kidsloop-px#1.0.8",
+- npm package dependency on package json on:
+    - "kidsloop-px": "bitbucket:calmisland/kidsloop-px"
+    - "kidsloop-branding": "bitbucket:calmisland/kidsloop-branding"

+Both packages are not on NPM, and only available on Bitbucket.
+To install these successfully, you will need to setup SSH keys.

+NB: If you haven't already setup SSH keys with Bitbucket, follow the Bitbucket [instructions](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/).

 ### Windows